haanhvu/opentelemetry-collector-contrib/exporter/clickhouseexporter/README.md

 This branch is created to change the type of attributes in ClickHouse exporter schema from Map[key]value to Nested (keys, values), and the type of duration from Int64 to UInt64.
-The ultimate purpose is to do benchmarking to see if the new type choices performs better.
+The ultimate purpose is to do benchmarking to see if the new type choices perform better.

 I just changed the types in the implementation, not the tests.
 So some tests are probably failing.
 Regardless, I checked the change locally with a small trace generating experiment.
 The change worked.